graz-sh/graz/docs/docs/hooks/useSuggestChain.md

 # useSuggestChain

-hook for suggesting a chain to keplr wallet
+Mutation hook for suggesting a chain to a wallet

 :::info